peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 })
 ```

-That's a bit better. `apiBaseUrl` is no longer repeated but you can take it a step further by removing the repeated calls to `getDataFromAPI`.
+That’s better: the base URL is declared once, and every call shares it.

 ### Reducing function call repetition

-By using partial application, you created a new function `getDataFromAPI` that takes a single argument.
-This allows you to pass it to the `map` function of an array, like so:
+Because `getDataFromAPI` now takes a single argument, you can pass it directly to `map`.

 ```js
 const apiBaseUrl = 'https://api.myapp.com/api/v1'